FranciscoSoaresP9/swiftpay-scheduler/README.md

 ### AWS Cognito Integration Warning

 Before you start using the app, please note that it is integrated with AWS Cognito.
 This means that if you initialize multiple databases using the same Cognito configuration, user data may fall out of sync with the API.
-For example, if you create a local database and then register a user with the email `user@example.com` through the API, that user is created both in your local database and in AWS's user pool.
-If you then delete your local database and create a new one, you won't be able to register a user with the email `user@example.com` again because, even though the user no longer exists locally, it still exists in AWS.
+For example, if you create a local database and then register a user with the email user@example.com through the API, that user is created both in your local database and in AWS's user pool.
+If you then delete your local database and create a new one, you won't be able to register a user with the email user@example.com again because, even though the user no longer exists locally, it still exists in AWS.

+However, please note that the user pool provided for local testing is different from the one hosted on AWS.
+Therefore, this issue does not apply to the AWS-hosted API.

 ---